TIBCOSoftware/tp-helm-charts/docs/workshop/eks/data-plane/README.md

 > so that common resources are not deleted. (e.g. storage class, EFS, EKS Cluster, crossplane role, etc.)

 For the tools charts uninstallation, EFS mount and security groups deletion and cluster deletion, we have provided a helper [clean-up](../scripts/clean-up-data-plane.sh).

+> [!IMPORTANT]
+> Please make sure the resources to be deleted are in started/scaled-up state (e.g. RDS DB cluster/instance, EKS cluster nodegroups)

 ```bash
 ./clean-up-data-plane.sh
 ```